NTIA/scos-sensor/README.md

 tests.
 See [Developing](DEVELOPING.md) to learn how to run the test suite.

-We have tried to remove the most common hurdles to remotely deploying a sensor while maintaining design flexibility.
-First, the API supports hardware agnostic sensor design principles (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)).
-Secondly, we introduce the flexible "*actions*" concept (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)), which simplifies *tasking* and gives the sensor owner control over what the sensor can be tasked to do.
+We have tried to remove the most common hurdles to remotely deploying a sensor while maintaining flexibility in two key areas.
+First, the API itself is hardware agnostic, and the implementation assumes different hardware will be used depending on sensing requirements (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)).
+Second, we introduce the high-level concept of "*actions*" (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)), which gives the sensor owner control over what the sensor can be tasked to do.

 We have many of our design and development discussions right here on GitHub.
 If you find a bug or have a use-case that we don't currently support, feel free to